Sunbertrs/mai_pico_configurator/README.md

 Press the corresponding button to choose the area (A,B,...) and number (1,2,...), and press the + or - to increase or decrease the sensitivity.

-For global sensitivity adjust, press F1 a.k.a. test button while the area selecting prompt appears.
+To adjust global sensitivity, press the F1 a.k.a.
+Test button when the area selecting prompt appears.

 Finally, press the No.8 button to exit sensitivity adjust and take effect.

+By the way, you can press the F2 a.k.a.
+Service button to exit the sensitivity adjust whenever you don't want to anymore.

 ### LED brightness